MGRich/VVVVVV/README.md

 Entities drawframe is set to entities tile apon creation, this stops them having the sprite of the player for the first frame.

+Gravitron entities are interpolated, and their old position is updated when getting the enemies offscreen

 What doesn't work
 -
 Death/trinkets causes entities that are interpolated to jitter